kaamava/kaamava.github.io/_pages/about.md

 For my **long-term goals**, I plan to explore several directions: 1.
 Multi-agent systems and agentic RL built on LVLMs.
 2. Applying LVLMs to downstream domains such as healthcare, medical image analysis, and broader scientific discovery.
 3. Developing vision–language alignment strategies that go beyond existing paradigms.
 4. Building unified understanding–generation models that can produce both text and multimodal content, along with RL strategies grounded in such models. **Please feel free to reach out to me to share your thoughts or explore any form of collaboration!**

 # 🔥 News
+- *2026.08*: &nbsp;🔝🔝 I join University of Texas at Austin as a PhD student in Computer Science!
 - *2026.08*: &nbsp;🎉🎉 Two papers are accepted at EMNLP 2026 Main!
 - *2026.07*: &nbsp;🎉🎉 One paper is accepted at TMLR!
 - *2026.06*: &nbsp;🎉🎉 One paper is accepted at ECCV 2026!
 See you in Malmo!
+- *2026.05*: &nbsp;🔝🔝 I obtain my Master's degree in Computer Science from Brown University!
 - *2026.04*: &nbsp;🎉🎉 Two papers are accepted at ICML 2026!
 See you in Seoul!
 - *2026.04*: &nbsp;🎉🎉 Two papers are accepted at ACL 2026 Main!
 - *2026.02*: &nbsp;🎉🎉 One paper is accepted at CVPR 2026!